stemid/taiga-contrib-ad-auth/README.md

 Taiga contrib AD auth
 =======================

-The Taiga plugin for Active Directory authentication.
+[Taiga](https://github.com/taigaio/) plugin for Active Directory authentication.

 This is a combination of taiga-contrib-ldap-auth and taiga-contrib-kerberos-auth because I felt there was a need for an AD plugin that could authenticate using kerberos and fetch attributes using ldap.